ItsMePaulo/tutoring/COS212/notes/MWayTreesPart2/README.md

 ### Deleting a Leaf Node

-When deleting from a leaf there are 2 conditions:
+When deleting from a leaf there are 2 Secondary conditions:

 1. The leaf remains at least half full
 2. The leaf underflow's